PHP Email API - Documentation

-Create and manage email addresses in PHP.
-Send and receive emails and attachments in code and tests.
+Create and manage email addresses and phone numbers in PHP.
+Send and receive emails, attachments, and SMS in code and tests.
+Here is a quick example:

 Examples